PAIDiPaidThis.com

 How to pay less

-• Agree the wage in gross terms so there are no surprises when tax and National Insurance are added.
+• Agree the wage in gross terms from the start, so tax and National Insurance are built into the number you budget for rather than added as a surprise later.

-• Share a nanny with another family, which splits the weekly cost while keeping home-based care.
+• Share a nanny with another family.
+A nanny share splits the weekly cost between two households while keeping care in a home rather than a group setting.

-• Weigh a nanny against a childminder or nursery for one child, since a nanny usually only wins on cost with two or more.
+• For one child, compare a nanny against a childminder or nursery before committing.
+A nanny usually only wins on cost once you have two or more children to place.

 Common questions